sshukeskings/FlowerSort/README.md

 The algorithm continues dividing, sorting, and merging until the entire list is sorted.

+## Performance Analysis:

+The "Flower Sort" algorithm has a time complexity of O(n log n) on average and in the worst case, similar to merge sort.
+This makes it an efficient algorithm for sorting large input sizes.

+As for comparisons with other well-known sorting algorithms, the "Flower Sort" algorithm shares similarities with merge sort in terms of its divide-and-conquer approach and time complexity.
+However, it differs in terms of naming and potentially in implementation details, which could affect factors such as space complexity and performance optimizations.

 ## Implementation

 The provided implementation is in Python.